NASA-AMMOS/MMGIS/README.md

    ```

 1. Run `npm run build` to bundle up the code (first time or if there are any changes)

+1. Go into /configure and run `npm install` followed by `npm run build` to build the beta configuration site.

+1. Go back to the root `/` directory

 1. Run `npm run start:prod`